WhatsApp Expert

 I am a person terrified of injections, and I think it got better because of these kids.
 We visit them every Monday, and one day while we were storytelling, the kids told me that injections are their best friends now because they have become so immune to injections.
 They all shared various stories about how they overcame their fears.

-Kids also taught me a lot of acceptance about our own self.
+Kids also taught me a lot of acceptance about ourselves.
 They don't compare themselves with each other; they don't have any barriers to treating each other.

 My life has changed a lot since I started counseling kids.
 Accepting myself the way I am is one of the biggest lessons I learned from kids.
 I used to feel inferior, but being with kids and experiencing their company made me realize that I am good just the way I am.